Jindabyne & surrounds

 Into the great outdoors

-Gateway to the iconic Kosciuszko National Park, home to Australia’s highest peak, the Jindabyne region has long inspired Australian legends of mountain horsemen, such as Banjo Paterson’s The Man From Snowy River and Elyne Mitchell’s Silver Brumby books.
+Gateway to the iconic Kosciuszko National Park, home to Australia’s highest peak, the Jindabyne region has long inspired Australian legends of mountain horsemen.
+Banjo Paterson’s The Man From Snowy River and Elyne Mitchell’s Silver Brumby ran free in these wild ranges.
 You might even catch a glimpse of real life brumbies on a horse riding tour in the high country, with tour companies like Thredbo Valley Horse Riding.

 In the wintertime, skiing and snowboarding are par for the course at nearby Thredbo, Perisher, Charlotte Pass and Selwyn Snow Resort.
-You can also experience backcountry adventures with Alpine Access Australia and K7 Adventures.
-In the warmer months, switch to hiking and biking the scenic mountain trails around Jindabyne and Lake Crackenback Resort & Spa.
+You can also set out on backcountry adventures with Alpine Access Australia and K7 Adventures.
+In the warmer months, switch to hiking and biking along the scenic mountain trails around Jindabyne or try out the many outdoor activities on offer at Lake Crackenback Resort & Spa.

 Head to Lake Eucumbene for fishing, canoeing, kayaking or water skiing.
-Lake Jindabyne is another idyllic spot for fishing, boating and wakeboarding – you can even try fliteboarding with local Jindabyne adventure company, Rethynk Experience.
-They also offer hot air balloon rides over the region or you can take a scenic helicopter flight with Snowy Mountains Helicopters.
+Lake Jindabyne is another idyllic spot for fishing, boating and wakeboarding.
+See the Snowies from above on a scenic helicopter flight with Snowy Mountains Helicopters – you can even touch down for a private champagne picnic at a remote mountain cabin.

 Food, wine & events